-Appellant LaDennis Graham was denied him Sixth Amendment right to effective assistance of counsel where his attorney, representing him during criminal charges of possession of cocaine failed to adequately represent appellant by failing to object where trial court accepted plea and imposed sentence without determining that Appellant knew elements or charges and without advising Appellant of the right to appeal the sentence.
-Moreover, defense counsel failed to object to the indictment's failure to give notice of the correct statute in which the crime was charged
+Appellant Reginald Edwards was denied him Sixth Amendment right to effective assistance of counsel where his attorney, representing him during criminal charges of sales of cocaine failed to adequately represent appellant by failing to object where trial court accepted pleas and imposed sentence without determining that Appellant knew elements or charges and without advising Appellant of the right to appeal the sentence.

-In Jackson v.
+In.
+Jackson v.
 State, 815 So.2d 1196 (Miss.
-2002), the Court held the following in regards to ineffective assistance of counsel.
+2002) the Court held the following in regards to ineffective assistance of counsel:.

 Our standard of review for a claim of ineffective assistance of counsel is a two-part test: the defendant must prove, under the totality of the circumstances, that (1) his attorney's performance was deficient and (2) the deficiency deprived the defendant of a fair trial.
 Hiter v.
-State, 660 So.2d 961, 965 (Miss.
+State.
+660 SO.2d961, 965 (Miss.
 1995).

 Anyone claiming ineffective assistance of counsel has the burden of proving, not only that counsel's performance was deficient but also that he was prejudiced thereby.
 Strickland v.
-Washington, 466 U.S. 668, 687, 104 S.Ct.
-2052, 80 L.Ed.2d 674 (1984).
+Washington.
+466 U.S. 668, 687, 104 S.Ct.
+2052, 80 LEd.2d 674 (1984).
 Additionally, the defendant must show that there is a reasonable probability that, but for him attorney's errors, he would have received a different result in the trial court.
 Nicolaou v.
-State, 612 So.2d 1080, 1086 (Miss.
+State.
+612 So.2d 1080, 1086 (Miss.
 1992).
 Finally, the court must then determine whether counsel's performance was both deficient and prejudicial based upon the totality of the circumstances.
-Camey v.
-State, 525 So.2d 776, 780 (Miss.
+Carney v.
+State.
+525 SO.2d 776, 780 (Miss.
 1988).

-Graham would urge that he had the right to appeal the sentence and that he, as a first offender, should have been considered for a suspended sentence.
-Moreover, defense counsel never mentioned to defendant Graham or to the Court that the elements of possession of cocaine had not been met by the admissions made by
+Edwards would urge that he had the right to appeal the sentence and that he, as a first offender, should have been considered for a suspended sentence.
+Moreover, defense counsel never mentioned to defendant Edwards or to the Court that the elements of sales of cocaine had not been met by the admissions made by Edwards since Edwards never admitted that he engaged in such actions knowingly and was unaware that he violated the law.
+Defense counsel never objected to the fact that the court never advised Edwards that he had the right to directly appeal the sentence to the Supreme Court or that the court was illegally sentencing appellant to an indeterminately term of post release supervision.